-- Section 2.
+Section 2.
 SPECIFIC POWERS.
-Without prejudice to the general powers set forth in Section 1 of these bylaws, but subject to the same limitations, the Board of Directors shall have the power to: - a.
+Without prejudice to the general powers set forth in Section 1 of these bylaws, but subject to the same limitations, the Board of Directors shall have the power to:

+- a.
 Appoint and remove, at the pleasure of the Board of Directors, all corporate officers, agents, and employees; prescribe powers and duties for them as are consistent with the law, the articles of incorporation, and these bylaws; fix their compensation; and require from them security for faithful service. - b.
 Change the principal office or the principal business office in California from one location to another; cause the Corporation to be qualified to conduct its activities in any other state, territory, dependency, or country; conduct its activities in or outside California. - c.
 Borrow money and incur indebtedness on the Corporation's behalf and cause to be executed and delivered for the Corporation's purposes, in the corporate name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, hypothecations, and other evidences of debt and securities. - d.
 Adopt and use a corporate seal.

 Section 3.
 DESIGNATED DIRECTORS AND TERMS.
-The number of directors shall be five (5) unless changed by amendments to these bylaws.
+The number of directors shall be no less than five (5) and no more than seven (7) (unless changed by amendments to these bylaws.)
 All directors shall have full voting rights, including any representative appointed by the charter authorizer as consistent with Education Code Section 47604(b).
 If the charter authorizer appoints a representative to serve on the Board of Directors, the Corporation may appoint an additional director to ensure an odd number of Board members.

 Section 4.
 RESTRICTION ON INTERESTED PERSONS AS DIRECTORS.
 No persons serving on the Board of Directors may be interested persons.
 An interested person is (a) any person compensated by the Corporation for services rendered to it within the previous 12 months, whether as a full-time or part-time employee, independent contractor, or otherwise, excluding any reasonable compensation paid to a director as director; and (b) any brother, sister, ancestor, descendant, spouse, brother-in-law, sister-in-law, son-in-law, daughter-in-law, mother-in-law, or father-in-law of such person.
-The employees of the Corporation, Ravendale-Termo Elementary School District, Lassen County Office of Education (LCOE), immediate family and household members of staff are ineligible to run for election, to avoid any conflicts of interest.
-However, any violation of this paragraph shall not affect the validity or enforceability of transactions entered into by the Corporation.
 The Board may adopt other policies circumscribing potential conflicts of interest.

 Section 5.
 DIRECTORS' TERM.
-Each director shall hold office for four (4) years and until a successor director has been designated and qualified.
+Each director shall hold office unless otherwise removed from office in accordance with these bylaws for four (4) years and until a successor director has been designated and qualified.